UNOVrRehabCapstone/VRGames/README.md

   * Added multiple difficulty levels that automatically trigger upon a designated score threshold.
 Balloons will move faster and become harder to predict.
   * Added a win condition that triggers a "You won!" message.
 The game will (for now) automatically restart after this happens.
   * Added basic effect that will be applied to new "Powerup" balloons that have not yet been implemented.
 Currently they are applied to normal balloons as a proof of concept.

+### 10/02/2023
+Balloon Game:
+  * New Additions:
+      * New Balloon - The "Onion" balloon has multiple layers that need to be popped
+      * New conffetti effect on victory

+  * Improvements:
+      * Recreated balloon stream powerup to align with refactored code
+      * Created a stream of balloons prefab to be spawned by the powerup
+      * Simplified balloon collider
+      * Refactoring
+      * Created a dart manager class to handle dart spawning and got rid of the manual dart spawners
+      * Tracking for separate left and right points
+      * Added a method to delay the destruction of balloons by a given number of seconds
+      * Fixed scoreboard not correctly displaying the current left and right scores
+      * Disabled balloon spawner once goal has been reached
+      * Fixed skipping over point goal (e.g. going from 3 to 5 points with a goal of 4) not triggering win state